Swedish Apple Cake

 • Pre-heat the oven to 175ºC (350ºF).

-• Grease a rectangle or square springform pan (I used a 28cm x 20cm pan / 11" x 7¾").
-Size doesn't matter too much, but you will need to adjust the baking time accordingly).
+• Grease a rectangular or square springform pan (I used a 28cm x 20cm / 11" x 7¾" pan).
+Size doesn’t matter too much, but you may need to adjust the baking time accordingly.

-• Cut the apples into thin slices and add to a bowl along with the brown sugar and cinnamon.
-I use tonnes of cinnamon so feel free to reduce the amount stated here.
-Stir until well combined then put to one side.
+• Cut the apple into thin slices and place them in a bowl with the brown sugar and cinnamon.
+I use a lot of cinnamon, so feel free to reduce the amount if you prefer.
+Stir until well combined and set aside.

 Cake: